ikraamg/TRMNL-HA/trmnl-ha/ha-trmnl/docs/ARCHITECTURE.md

 # System Architecture

-This document provides a comprehensive overview of the Puppet add-on architecture, design decisions, and implementation details.
+This document provides a comprehensive overview of the TRMNL HA add-on architecture, design decisions, and implementation details.

 ## Table of Contents